Both parts due by 11:59 p.m. on Tuesday, September 30, 2025.

 You should observe the following conventions:

-Give each data value its own cell of the table.
+Give each data value or metadata value its own cell of the table.
 Adjust the widths of the cells as needed to better fit the sizes of the values, and delete any cells that are not needed.

 Use a number sign ('#'